krzemienski/awesome-video/RESEARCHER.md

 To customize how agents operate, you can edit their instructions in the script:
 - `PlannerAgent`: Modify research planning strategy
-- `SearchAgent`: Adjust resource search criteria
+- `SearchAgent`: Adjust project search criteria
-- `WriterAgent`: Change project idea generation approach

 ## Generating an Awesome List